 There is a perception, perhaps because of its shape, that cucumber is especially beneficial to men’s men’s health.
-Although, as I mentioned it does contain manganese, which is needed for men’s sexual health, it should be made very clear that although this slender, green fruit is a source of several nutrients, most of these vitamins and minerals are found in trace amounts.
-In fact, cucumber is over 90% water.
+Although, as I mentioned it does contain manganese, which is needed for men’s sexual health, it should be made very clear that although this slender, green fruit is is over 90% water.
 That fact alone makes it pretty easy to imagine just how many cumbers you’d need to eat to reap the benefits of its manganese, silica or other trace nutrients.

-However, that high water content, along with its trace amounts of nutrients, can help with the maintenance of young, vibrant skin.
+However, that high water content, along with its trace amounts of nutrients, can help both men and women with the maintenance of young, vibrant skin.
 (See the mention of silica above.)

 In addition, this crunchy, green fruit is known for prevent water retention which means they not only work as a cure of morning after eyes but can diminish bloat to keep you feeling your sexiest.

 And since we’re on the topic of clarifying myths about cucumbers, it is not a vegetable.
 In fact, it is a relative of watermelon, (also an aphrodisiac).
-Although it is green, cucumber develops from the flower of its plant and contains seeds.
+Although it is green, this fruit develops from the flower of its plant and contains seeds.
 By the botanical definition, this makes it a fruit.

 Cucumber’s link with sexual arousal

-Far more interesting than the potential sexual benefits of this fruit’s nutrients is its scent.
+Far more interesting than the potential sexual benefits of cucumber’s nutrients is its scent.
 That’s because a study by Dr. Alan Hirsch found that the scent of these slender, green fruits of summer, in combination with black licorice, is extremely arousing to women.
 It really makes you look at, err…smell…cucumber a little differently, doesn’t it?